Recyclables are a cheap and wonderful crafting material, and water bottle crafts are one of our favorites when it comes

 It helps to only use a little glue at a time, adding pieces of tissue paper as you go, instead of covering the whole bottle with glue at once.
 Also, you may want to have a damp paper towel handy for wiping excess glue off so the tissue paper doesn’t keep getting stuck to little fingers.

 Once the water bottle is covered in tissue paper, let the whole thing dry.
 It took ours about one hour.
-While you’re waiting, check out these other adorable sea animal crafts.
+While you’re waiting, check out this fun sea animals game.

 Use craft foam to create your fish’s fins.
 For younger children you may want to cut out the pieces yourself.
 For older children, you could draw the design on the craft foam and have them cut it out, or let them design the fins completely on their own.

 Use a hot glue gun to add wiggly eyes and the craft foam fins and tail to your fish.
 Please remember, hot glue can get extremely hot!
 This is a step best suited for an adult to do.
 Young children can easily point out where each piece should go while the adult works the hot glue gun.